melissakeizer/melissakeizer.com/_posts/2015-05-03-strobist-photography-for-sony-alpha-shooters.markdown

 The shoot involved plenty of experimentation to find the best way to light the scene, including the flash power settings and the position and distance of the stand from the scene.
 Sometimes the light from my flash was the primary light source for a shot, and other times it was used to add a little extra light to brighten up the scene a bit.

 ![photo caption](../../img/blog/strobist-pizza-cutting.jpg "Pizza at The Vault")
-<span class="caption">I lit this scene with a single flashgun, shot through an umbrella.</span>
+<span class="caption">I lit this scene with a single speedlight, shot through an umbrella.</span>

 ## Comparing with and without flash